OlaHPH/ex1/h3-Hash.md

 So far I couldn't find a solution for that yet, from what I read out which may seem relevant to my case was
     [ Hashcat isn't finding my Gpu and only works backwards but not well. #2197](https://github.com/hashcat/hashcat/issues/2197)

-On another post, someone encountered the same issue and got it solved by running it on Windows host instead of Debian - I am not very tempted to try out that option though.
+On another post, someone encountered the seem-to-be the same issue and got it solved by running it on Windows host instead of Debian - I am not very tempted to try out that option though.
     </p>
  </details>
 <details><summary>b) Crack this hash: 8eb8e307a6d649bc7fb51443a06a216f-TBC</summary>
     <p>
     </p>
  </details>
-<details><summary>c) Compile John the Ripper, Jumbo version.
-Karvinen 2023: Crack File Password With John.-TBC</summary>
+<details><summary>Click here! c) Compile John the Ripper, Jumbo version.
+Karvinen 2023: Crack File Password With John.-uncompleted</summary>
     <p>
   I took me so long with the previous task and it was supposed to be easier than "John" so I hadn't even thouht of trying it.
 Well, turned out "John" went much smoother.